Dartanlla/OWS/DOCKER.md

     ```sql
     SELECT TOP 1 CustomerGUID FROM Customers
     ```
-4. Run the following SQL statment against the Open World Server database to add your local PC as a World Server.
-Replace [CustomerGUID] with the API key from the previous step.

-    ```sql
-    INSERT INTO WorldServers (CustomerGUID, ServerIP, MaxNumberOfInstances, ActiveStartTime, Port, ServerStatus, InternalServerIP, StartingMapInstancePort)
-    VALUES ('[CustomerGUID]', '127.0.0.1', 10, NULL, '8081', 0, '127.0.0.1', '7778')
-    ```
-5. Follow the instructions here to setup the OWS Starter Project and connect it to your OWS API.
+4. Follow the instructions here to setup the OWS Starter Project and connect it to your OWS API.
 [Instructions for OWS Starter Project](http://rpgwebapi.sabredartstudios.com/Docs/Install)